hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 ## Alignment file format: SAM/BAM

 The output we requested from the STAR aligner (using the appropriate parameters) is a BAM file.
 By default STAR will return a file in SAM format.
 BAM is a binary, compressed version of the SAM file, also known as **Sequence Alignment Map format**.
-The SAM file is a tab-delimited text file that contains information for each individual read and its alignment to the genome.
+The SAM file, introduced is a tab-delimited text file that contains information for each individual read and its alignment to the genome.
+While we will go into some features of the SAM format, the paper by [Heng Li et al](http://bioinformatics.oxfordjournals.org/content/25/16/2078.full) provides a lot more detail on the specification.

 The file begins with a **header**, which is optional.
 The header is used to describe source of data, reference sequence, method of alignment, etc., this will change depending on the aligner being used.
 Each section begins with character ‘@’ followed by a two-letter record type code.
 These are followed by two-letter tags and values.
 Example of some common sections are provided below: